Knowledge Base

 Can it detect AI-generated images?

-No. C2PA Signer can show declared AI or editing actions when Content Credentials are present, but it is not AI detection or fake detection.
+No. ProvSeal can show declared AI or editing actions when Content Credentials are present, but it is not AI detection or fake detection.
 It reviews provenance and integrity signals.

 What formats are supported?

-C2PA Signer is designed around common verification workflows for JPG/JPEG, PNG, PDF and MP4.
+ProvSeal is designed around common verification workflows for JPEG, PNG, PDF, MP4, MOV and WebM.
+Signing workflows support JPEG, PNG and PDF.
 Actual results depend on whether the file contains supported C2PA data.

 Are test certificates publicly trusted?